-Europa is among the currently known Ocean Worlds.
+Europa is considered a known Ocean World.
 Its young surface, energetic environment, and potentially rich inventory of ingredients for life that has likely existed over the lifetime of the solar system makes Europa one of the more promising candidates in the search for life beyond Earth.
 The Europa Clipper mission will extend our understanding of Europa as an Ocean World.
 Specifically, it will characterize Europa's ocean and outer ice shell, giving us a better understanding of the ocean environment and its connection to the surface.
-In addition, the Europa Clipper mission will assess Europa's habitability and provide the needed information to support follow-on missions that advance the search for sign of life.
-Because of what we know already, and the additional information expected from Clipper, concepts for landed platforms that would enable both surface and subsurface access.
+In addition, the Europa Clipper mission will assess Europa's habitability and provide the needed information to support follow-on missions that advance the search for signs of life.

-The following five fundamental topics that define Europa science and exploration for the coming decades.
+The following five fundamental topics will likely define Europa science and exploration for the coming decades.